Badar Munir

 Badar Munir (1940 - 11 October 2008) was a Pakistani film actor.
 Originally from Madyan in the state of Swat, he starred in over 732 Pashto, Urdu and Punjabi language films from 1969 to 2008.

 Early life and career

-Badar Munir was raised with a religious background in Swat.
-He completed his basic elementary school education there and then came to Karachi.
+Badar Munir was raised in Swat in a family with a religious background.
+After completing his elementary school education there, he came to Karachi.

-Before joining films, Badar Munir used to drive Rikshaw on Karachi streets.
+Before joining films, Badar Munir used to drive a rikshaw on Karachi streets.
 Then he got a job as a lighting technician on actor Waheed Murad's recommendation in a Karachi film studio.
 He was introduced by Waheed Murad to the film industry in 1970.
 His first movie was Yousuf Khan Sher Bano (1970), with Yasmin Khan as the heroine.
-This Pashto language film was the first film of Pakistan film industry in this language in 1970.
-In 2016, city of Karachi has the largest urban population of Pashto-speaking people in the world, larger than even in Peshawar, Kabul, Quetta and Kandahar.
+This was the first Pashto language film of the Pakistan film industry in 1970.
+In 2016, the city of Karachi had the largest urban population of Pashto-speaking people in the world, larger than even in Peshawar, Kabul, Quetta and Kandahar.